Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Stochastic differential equations

 \subsection{Information theory with SDEs}

-Various information divergences between the path measures of SDEs are expressions of the Radon-Nikodym derivative in \eqref{eq:rn_f} and \eqref{eq:rn_r}.
+Information divergences between the path measures of SDEs are expressed in terms of the Radon-Nikodym derivative in \eqref{eq:rn_f} and \eqref{eq:rn_r}.
 We refer to the information divergence of $\mathbb{P}^x$ with respect to $\tilde{\mathbb{P}}^x$ as the \textit{forward} divergence and the information divergence of $\tilde{\mathbb{P}}^x$ with respect to $\mathbb{P}^x$ as the \textit{reverse} divergence.

 \begin{definition}[Kullback-Leibler (KL) divergence] The KL divergence $\mathbb{D}_\textup{KL}$ of $\mathbb{P}^x$ w.r.t. $\tilde{\mathbb{P}}^x$ is defined as follows, where $\Sigma = \sigma \sigma^\top$: